Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Show the required living costs plus first-year tuition, with a little extra on top.

-Most countries expect statements stamped by the bank and issued within the last week or two before you apply.
+Most countries want statements stamped by the bank and issued within a week or two of applying.

 Write a one-page funds summary